A LONG WAY 4 Water

 During my own journeys, I had seen firsthand how lack of water impacted the lives of children in Papua New Guinea and in Mozambique, who were often burdened with the task of fetching drinking water from great distances.
 Done on foot typically pushing a loaded bicycle, this stole productive time from their lives that would have been better used learning or doing homework.
 Children unattended as such were vulnerable, boys included.
 Simple lack of water in their homes created one of the circumstances which perpetuated the cycle of intergenerational poverty.
 What Katie offered such communities was hope.

 Katie's continued dedication to her cause inspires me.
-She will no doubt carry on with the immense challenge to complete a circumnavigation by human power as she has already tested herself against the elements.
+She will no doubt carry on with the immense challenge to cross the continent of South America by human power as she has already tested herself against the elements.
 May she flow like water to her next destination.

 support the cause